tarunsinghjodha325/CodeGraphContext/README.md

     OR
     -   "Keep the code graph updated for the project I'm working on at `~/dev/main-app`."

+    When you ask to watch a directory, the system performs two actions at once:
+    1. It kicks off a full scan to index all the code in that directory.
+This process runs in the background, and you'll receive a `job_id` to track its progress.
+    2. It begins watching the directory for any file changes to keep the graph updated in real-time.

+    This means you can start by simply telling the system to watch a directory, and it will handle both the initial indexing and the continuous updates automatically.

 ### Querying and Understanding Code

 -   **Finding where code is defined:**